 Speak to your bank

-Your mortgage lender or bank can help you find out what your property is worth and how much equity is in it.
+Your mortgage lender or bank can help you determine what your current property may be worth and how much equity could be in it.
 If you’ve only recently purchased your property you may need to give your equity some time to grow.

 Define your investment strategy